Test ID: AH50 Alternative Complement Pathway, Functional, Serum

 Reporting Name

-Investigation of suspected alternative pathway complement deficiency, atypical hemolytic uremic syndrome, C3 glomerulonephritis, and dense-deposit disease
+Investigation of suspected complement dysregulation in the alternative pathway, atypical hemolytic uremic syndrome, C3 glomerulonephritis, and dense-deposit disease

 Specimen Type

-COM / Complement, Total, Serum and this test are the most appropriate primary assays to use as screening methods for complement deficiencies.
+This test and COM / Complement, Total, Serum are the most appropriate primary assays to use as screening methods for complement deficiencies.
 Abnormal results in one or the other, neither or both assays will help direct further testing.

 This test is rarely useful when ordered in isolation.